Smoac/openbis-fork/docs/user-documentation/general-users/lab-notebook.md

 Please be aware that, by default, only users with *Space Admin and Instance Admin*  role have permission to delete.
-Default permissions can be modified only by a *system admin* (see [Changing the openBIS capability role map](../../system-admin-documentation/installation/installation-and-configuration-guide.md#changing-the-capability-role-map))
+Default permissions can be modified on *system level* (see [Changing the openBIS capability role map](../../system-documentation/standalone/installation-and-configuration-guide.md#changing-the-capability-role-map))

 Updated on April 25, 2023